Ko Doc Mai or "Flower Island"

 PLEASE DO NOT enter any caves, caverns or overhead environments without the appropriate knowledge, training and experience.

-The area directly after the cave is 19-16m is a Seahorse and Ghostpipe Hotspot!
+The area directly after the cave at 19-16m is a Seahorse and Ghost Pipe Fish Hotspot!
 So take your time around here and see what critters you can find.

 Found the Ko Doc Mai critters?
 Good!

 By now it will be time to ascend a little bit.
 As you move up to around 16m you will find yourself looking for more Nudibranchs and shrimps.
-And as you continue along the wall and the dive becomes shallow the light improves, schools of Snapper and Trevally start to appear.
+And as you continue along the wall and the dive becomes shallow the light improves.
+As it does you should see schools of Snapper and Trevally starting to appear.
 If you are lucky the Trevally will be hunting the smaller fish which is fantastic to watch.
-At this depth the soft coral and anemones are more plentiful and you can also start to look for Anemone Crabs hiding in the soft coral.
+At this depth the soft coral and anemones are more plentiful.
+And you can also start to look for Anemone Crabs hiding in the soft coral.

 Ko Doc Mai can be a great dive for rebreather divers too.
 It does depend on which way the current is running, however it is often possible to dive round Ko Doc Mai island completely.
 The easiest way to do this is by following the sand line at the bottom of the wall and slope tightly.
 You can usually swim against the current as you come around the island back into current.
 This is something the open circuit divers will not be able to do due to gas supply and no deco time.